top of page

 A Living Connection for Our Members

-PowerSeekers and Gibbon Guardian members don't just read about these species — they track them, advocate for their protection, and incorporate them into their restoration efforts.
+PowerSeekers and Gibbon Guardian members don't just read about these species — they monitor them, advocate for their protection, and incorporate them into our restoration efforts.

 By restoring the ecosystems that engineers help sustain, we restore the relationship between people and the planet.